Codesai/curso-tdd-js/gilded-rose/README.md

-Kata goals
+Goals
 ======================================
 Add the new requirement, the item "Conjured" in a difficult to maintain code.

-Before to change the legacy code we need to create test to ensure we don't introduce any bug into production.
+Before changing the legacy code we need to add a tests harness to ensure we don't introduce any bugs.

-Luckily we know how to use it and the requirements.
+Luckily we have the original requirements.

 Gilded Rose Requirements Specification
 ======================================